Construction Guidelines for Deluxe Scanning Fabry-Perot Interferometer Kit

 Introduction

-The benefit of the deluxe kit is that in addition to what's in the basic kit, it includes parts from Thorlabs for the major mechanical assembly so that much of the scavanging for scrap sheet metal and other tid-bits is eliminated.
+The benefit of the deluxe kit is that in addition to what's in the basic kit, it includes parts from Thorlabs (or equivalent) for the major mechanical assembly so that much of the scavanging for scrap sheet metal and other tid-bits is eliminated.
 The Thorlabs "Cage System" provides a rigid frame allowing for initial adjustment which can then be locked in place.
 The completed frame and other parts are shown below.

 Most of this also applies to other versions of the Deluxe kits like the "Short", "Mid", and "Long" kits with smaller or larger mirror spacings (but not the High Resolution kits which have a separate manual).